 - There are many ways each individual can reduce their own personal carbon footprint.
 Changing to renewable energy sources and financial divestment away from fossil fuel and related industries will have the greatest impact.

-For more in depth information refer to this link: https://www.ausdoc.com.au/how-treat/environmental-change-and-cardiovascular-disease
+For more in depth information refer to my article on Climate Change and Cardiovascular Disease: https://www.ausdoc.com.au/how-treat/environmental-change-and-cardiovascular-disease

 (Note this site requires registration and an AHPRA number).